Mighty Mites: MARCbots Add Exponent to IED Land-Mine Detection

 In August 2005, Stars and Stripes reported that 330 MARCbot Spiral IV systems are being delivered to the US Army Rapid Equipping Force for deployment in Iraq and Afghanistan, at reported prices of around $5,000 each.

 May 31/06: Exponent Inc. in Phoenix, AZ received a $9.7 million firm-fixed-price, indefinite-delivery/indefinite-quantity contract for 215 multi-function Agile Remote Controlled Robot MARCbot Systems, and spare parts and components for MARCbot sustainment.
-These will be delivered to the Robotic Systems Joint Project Office for use by the joint robotics repair facilities and imbedded repair teams deployed in support of contingency operations in Iraq and Afghanistan in support of the Global War on Terror.
+These will be delivered to the Robotic Systems Joint Project Office for use by the joint robotics repair facilities and embedded repair teams deployed in support of contingency operations in Iraq and Afghanistan in support of the Global War on Terror.
 Work will be performed in Phoenix, AZ and is expected to be complete in May 2007.
 This contract was not competitively procured by the Naval Air Warfare Center Training Systems Division in Orlando, FL (N61339-06-D-0016).

 Additional Readings & Sources